Mohamed Nasheed: 2023 Maldivian Democratic Party Primary

-Attempted assassination
+Assassination attempt

 On Thursday, 6 May 2021 at 8:39 pm MVT (UTC+5), Nasheed was the target of an assassination attempt that also wounded two of his bodyguards in addition to a British tourist and another bystander.
 A device that had been fixed to a motorbike was detonated as Nasheed got into a car outside his home.
 President Ibrahim Mohamed Solih responded to the blast as an attack on the country's democracy and economy, and vowed the perpetrators “would face the full force of the law”.
 No one has claimed responsibility for the attack.
 Officials close to Nasheed's Maldivian Democratic Party (MDP) told Agence France-Presse (AFP) they believed he may have been targeted in retaliation for his anti-corruption campaign.

 Nasheed underwent 16 hours of surgery for injuries to his head, chest, abdomen, and limbs, according to the hospital, and remained in a critical condition in intensive care.
 Multiple pieces of shrapnel were removed during surgery, including one lodged a centimetre away from his heart.
 Agence France-Presse also reported that the bomb was filled with ball bearings to increase the damage caused.
 By Saturday, 8 May, Nasheed's condition had improved so that he could be taken off life support, although he remained in intensive care.

 On 9 May, the Maldivian police announced that they had arrested the "prime suspect" (identified from video footage) and two accomplices, and were still searching for others.
 The police attributed the attack to "religious extremists".
 The arrested suspects denied being involved; all three of them had prior criminal records.
 On 13 May, Nasheed was flown to Germany to receive further treatment for his injuries in head, chest and abdomen.

+Family life

+Nasheed was married to Laila Ali Abdulla in 1994, and had two children, Meera Laila Nasheed, and Zaya Laila Nasheed.
+Laila and Nasheed divorced around 2021.
+Nasheed later remarried in January 2024 to Yumna Rushdi.